boost-ext/ut/README.md

 `[Boost].UT` is trying to address these issues by simplifying testing experience with a few simple steps:

 * Just get a single [header/module](https://github.com/boost-experimental/ut/blob/master/include/boost/ut.hpp)
-* Put it into your project
+* Integrate it into your project
 * Learn a few simple concepts ([expect, test, suite](#api))

 And you good to go!